joaofaro/SVMSGD/readme.md

 ## Results

+The main advantage when compared to others SVM classifiers (like the one present in OpenCV for example) is the speed performance and the online update of the wheights.
 The *out.avi* shows the performance of the presented classifier when used to classify cars using HOG features.
 As can be seen, the cars are correctly classified.

 ## Questions and suggestions